 Todung Mulya Lubis

-Todung Mulya Lubis is one of Indonesia’s most prominent lawyers and human rights advocates.
-He is the founder and Senior Partner of Lubis Santosa & Partners, where he heads the corporate and commercial practice group as well as the dispute resolution practice.
-Over more than four decades, he has led numerous major transactions and high-profile litigations.
+He is Founder and Senior Partner of Lubis Santosa & Partners, where he heads the corporate and commercial practice group as well as the dispute resolution practice.
+Over more than four decades, he has led numerous major transactions and high-profile litigations in Indonesia and abroad.
+Among his most notable and documented cases, he acted for convicted drug smugglers Andrew Chan and Myuran Sukumaran known as ringleaders of the so-called Bali Nine drug ring.
+Todung also represented PT Freeport Indonesia in a contract divestment dispute.
+Pfizer Indonesia engaged him in judicial proceedings against the allegation of price fixing, cartel and abuse of dominant position with respect to the production and distribution of certain medicines.
 Chambers Global has described him as “the most highly effective advocate in Indonesia” and “an invaluable lobbyist with an extraordinary profile and enormous clout.”
-He is listed in The International Who’s Who of Business Lawyers as a leading practitioner in dispute resolution and was named a leading individual by The Legal 500 Asia Pacific.
+He is listed in The International Who’s Who of Business Lawyers as a prominent practitioner in dispute resolution and was named a leading individual by The Legal 500 Asia Pacific.

-His previous roles include Director of the Jakarta Legal Aid Foundation (1980–1983), President of the Jakarta Lawyer Club (1992–2000), Vice Chairman of the Indonesian Advocates Association (IKADIN), Vice Chairman of the Central General Election Supervisory Committee (PANWASLU, 1999), and Vice Chairman of the Human Rights Investigation Commission for East Timor (1999).
+His previous roles include Director of the Jakarta Legal Aid Foundation, President of the Jakarta Lawyer Club, Vice Chairman of the Indonesian Advocates Association, Vice Chairman of the Central General Election Supervisory Committee, and Vice Chairman of the Human Rights Investigation Commission for East Timor.